 Photo of the sign that says Death Valley Junction Historic District.

 These are all the photos for today.
 I hope you have enjoyed them.
 After Amargosa, I went ahead and drove back to Death Valley National Park and went to Dante's View.
 Next time I will have photos from my drive up there.
-Please don't forget to share with your friends and family members!
+Please don't forget to share the blog post with your friends and family members!
 Also, if you want to get notifications when I post up more photos, "Like" us on Facebook or follow me on Twitter and Google+.
 These links can also be found on the top of the right sidebar.

 Next Post >>